-When decorating your country home, it is always important to consider it’s period and history; this should then be a used to influence your internal architecture and decoration style.
+When decorating your home, it is always important to consider it’s period and history; this should then be used to influence your internal architecture and decoration style.
 For example, in Victorian houses, it would be acceptable to have Edwardian panelling.
-However, it would not make stylistic sense to have Victorian panelling in an Edwardian house as the chronology would be backwards.
+However, it would not make stylistic sense to have Victorian panelling or wainscoting in an Edwardian house as the chronology would be backwards.
 Panelling with sunk framed squares, or rectangles, was popular in the 16th and 17th century and is particularly appropriate for restoring a country manor house.
-The period of a building influences it proportions both externally and internally, and such considerations are central to our design process at Artichoke.
+The period of a building influences its proportions both externally and internally, and such considerations are central to our design process at Artichoke.

 Wainscoting lends well to darker, smaller rooms, where full walled panelling may be too oppressive.
-Leaving the top section of a wall to be painted or papered, offers an opportunity for color and pattern alongside a traditional panel.
+Leaving the top section of a wall to be painted or papered, offers an opportunity for colour and pattern alongside a traditional panel.

 If you own a listed property, it may be appropriate to speak to your conservation officer or take advice from Historic England.
 In cases of preserving and renovating authentic panelling, working with a specialist is recommended.